NIGHTFURY0X01/picoCTF/challenges/Riddle-Registry/README.md

-picoCTF — Riddle-Registry (PDF metadata) Writeup
+>> picoCTF — Riddle-Registry (PDF metadata) Writeup

-.
-Challenge: Hidden flag inside a PDF file's metadata
++ Challenge: Hidden flag inside a PDF file's metadata

-.
-Category: Forensics / Steganography (metadata)
++ Category: Forensics / Steganography (metadata)

-.
-Level : Easy
++ Level : Easy

-.
-Author: NIGHTFURY0X01(Arash)
++ Author: NIGHTFURY0X01(Arash)
+---

-+ Summary :
+## Summary :

-The provided PDF looked like meaningless or garbled content, but the flag was hidden in the file's metadata.
++ The provided PDF looked like meaningless or garbled content, but the flag was hidden in the file's metadata.
 I used exiftool to inspect the PDF metadata, found a Base64 encoded string, decoded it, and recovered the flag.

-+ Tools
+## Tools

-. exiftool (read file metadata)
++ exiftool (read file metadata)

-. base64 (decode Base64 strings)
++ base64 (decode Base64 strings)

-. wget (download challenge file)
++ wget (download challenge file)

-+ Steps & Commands
+## Steps & Commands

 1. Install exiftool (if not already installed)